An AI-assisted plugin can draft a refund recommendation in an afternoon.

 This is the part that says:

-Those decisions should not vary because a prompt changed or because a plugin was written in a rush.
+These rules need to be rock solid.
+They should not break just because an AI prompt changed or a plugin was built in a hurry.

-This is not the layer to vibe code on the fly.
+This is not the place to guess or write code on the fly.

 What Can Move Faster at the Edge